cdransf/cd-11ty/src/posts/2017/fcc-throwing-consumer-privacy-protections-out-the-window-to-help-isps.md

 ---
 date: '2017-03-11'
+title: 'FCC throwing consumer privacy protections out the window to help ISPs'
+description: "There's not really a bright side here for consumers.
+Internet providers asked for permission to start sharing your private data again, and without much of a fight, they're about to get it."
 draft: false
-title: FCC throwing consumer privacy protections out the window to help ISPs
 tags: ['politics', 'privacy']
 ---